Something happens when our kids becomes a tweens, a subtle shift in the force.

 We miss the hugs when they walk through the door and the snuggles on the couch watching a movie.
-We wish for the days when they asked us to play a game or make cookies together.
+We wish for the days when they asked us to play a board game or make cookies together.
 We long for kisses at bedtime and early morning requests to hop into our bed.

 Have clear family rules regarding technology.

-Phones, video games, YouTube, social media, etc. are a central part of today’s world.
 Regardless of what your personal feelings are about technology, it is an integral part of our kids’ lives.
-However, it does not need to be a distraction or fracture your relationship with your child.
-Many parents set up clear rules about technology usage to ensure the family stays connected.
-It may include limiting screen time, no phones at the table or in the car, or perhaps even technology-free days.
+However, it does not need to distract or fracture your relationship with your child.

 The key is that this rule needs to apply to the entire family.
-Tweens/teens often get upset when parents are constantly on their case about technology usage, yet won’t adhere to their own guidelines.
+Tweens/teens often get upset when parents are constantly on their case about technology usage yet won’t adhere to their own guidelines.

 Many parents who successfully navigate the teen years claim that embracing their child’s technology usage instead of fighting it also helped them to connect.
 This means that sometimes you may get your kid to open up via text instead of a face-to-face conversation or getting a conversation started by discussing Fortnite (or even playing it.)
-Be open minded about what your child finds enjoyable, and use that as a stepping stone to staying connected.
+Be open-minded about what your child finds enjoyable, and use that as a stepping stone to staying connected.

 Setting up a standing date with your tween is something you can carry on until they move out of your home.
 It could be something as simple as a Sunday morning Dunkin’ run to Friday pizza night, but make sure you commit to it.
-One mom I know with a teenage daughter used to make her daughter go to the grocery store and Target with her each week.
-She claims she got more communication out of those trips than she did all week.

-It’s important to remain flexible, however.
-Don’t freak out if your child procrastinated on a project and has to work through Sunday dinner or if you miss a coffee date because of a soccer tournament.
+It’s essential to remain flexible, however.
+Don’t freak out if your child procrastinates on a project and has to work through Sunday dinner or if you miss a coffee date because of a soccer tournament.
 This will only make your son or daughter resent the time.
-Instead, find a way to sneak a few minutes in by bringing a drink to your child while they are studying or a FroYo date instead of pizza night.
-It’s more about being available to your tween than anything else

 Get closer by teaching them to be self-sufficient.